Built on the site of a Union Pacific Railroad Depot, the Plaza opened in 1971. For decades it was a gaudy, cheap-looking hotel...

 Golden Gate information

-A gambling hall and hotel have stood on the corner of Fremont and Main Sts since 1906, just one year after the whistlestop railway town of Las Vegas began.
-But it didn't turn into the Golden Gate casino hotel until 1955, when a troupe of Italian-Americans from San Francisco decamped and stayed on for four decades to manage what was at one time known as the 'Sal Sagev' (the city's name spelled backward).
+A gambling hall and hotel have stood on this corner since 1906, one year after the whistlestop railway town of Las Vegas was founded.
+It didn't become the Golden Gate until 1955, when a troupe of Italian Americans from San Francisco decamped and stayed on for four decades to manage what was previously known as the 'Sal Sagev' (the city's name spelled backwards).
+Today the Golden Gate's hypnotic sign is almost as irresistible as its famous shrimp cocktails.